-- 1. Many people have fenced yards around their houses that could be used to plant fodder crops.
-If you don't have a fence, material from bush clearance (see p49) can be usefully used to keep out livestock.
+- 1. Collect fodder from trees, for example Acacia pods or Motlopi leaves; - 2.
+Many people have fenced yards around their houses that could be used to plant fodder crops.
+If you don't have a fence, material from bush clearance (see p60) can be usefully used to keep out livestock.
 Dolichos lablab is also a nutritious fodder plant and has been shown to be drought-resistant on farm trials in Botswana.
-Details about how to obtain seeds can be obtained from your local agricultural extension office.
+Details about how to obtain seeds can be obtained from

+- your local agricultural extension office.
 Saltbush is also recommended for this area and can provide nutritious and mineral-rich feed for all types of livestock.
 It is able to tolerate salty water and can reduce the need for salt-licks.
 However because of its salt content, this plant can only be used as a supplement to other feeds.
-Seeds can be obtained from local Ministry of Agriculture offices; - 2.
+Seeds can be obtained from local Ministry of Agriculture offices; - 3.
 If you have a high-yielding borehole and enough money to fence a small plot of land, you could consider applying for an arable allocation from the Land Board.
 If this is located near the borehole, the land is likely to be fertile from the manure of watering livestock and herd boys can easily irrigate the crops.
 However, beware of locating your plot where there was once a kraal (even if it was moved a long time ago), as the soil in these areas can be toxic to plants.